 - Camera, lots of memory cards, and extra batteries.
 As the old saying goes, the best camera is the one you have with you, but be prepared to take A LOT of photos in Scotland.
 It’s a beautiful country with jaw-dropping scenery everywhere, so you want to be sure your electronics are up to the job.
 If you plan on using an iPhone or iPad as your camera, consider bringing an external charger along as well, so you can charge it up on the go.
-We use a Sony external battery charger.
+We use an external battery charger.

 - E-reader or Audible Audio Books.
 An e-reader is Katie’s favorite travel accessory, as she loves being able to get the latest books, no matter where we are in the world.
 We’ve also been getting into audio books lately with an Audible subscription.
 Audible is an Amazon company, which means they have an awesome selection of books.
 We particularly love audiobooks (and podcasts) to stay entertained on flights, and use a headphone splitter so we can both listed at the same time.

 - A Daypack.
 Look for something nice and light to keep your camera, water, snacks, maps, etc. As it’s likely to rain, consider something durable and weather resistant, like the Osprey Ultralight Stuff Pack.

 - Packing Cubes.
 We’ve been using packing cubes for about 2 years now, and wonder how we ever travelled without them.
 Try these from Eagle Creek.